spatie/laravel-medialibrary/README.md

             'CacheControl' => 'max-age=604800',
         ],
     ],

     /*
+     * The path where to store temporary files while performing image conversions.
+     * If set to null, storage_path('medialibrary/temp') will be used.
+     */
+    'temporary_directory_path' => null,

+    /*
      * FFMPEG & FFProbe binaries path, only used if you try to generate video